Moderna to supply 500 million vaccine doses to WHO’s struggling Covax initiative

 The company also received early funding from the Coalition for Epidemic Preparedness Innovations, a foundation that is leading Covax alongside the WHO and Gavi, a vaccine alliance.
 Accepting the grant, Moderna agreed to uphold “equitable access principles.”

-Monday’s agreement brings Moderna closer in line with such competitors as Pfizer, AstraZeneca and Johnson & Johnson, which had already pledged support for Covax.
+Monday’s agreement brings Moderna closer in line with such competitors as Pfizer and AstraZeneca, which have already delivered doses to Covax.
 “This is an important milestone as we work to ensure that people around the world have access to our COVID-19 vaccine,” Moderna chief executive Stéphane Bancel said in a news release.

 “We are very pleased to sign this new agreement with Moderna, giving COVAX Facility participants access to yet another highly efficacious vaccine,” Seth Berkley, CEO of Gavi, said in a news release.